top of page

 If you're using sizing provided by a therapist it's always recommended to double check the sizing before placing an order, and always check to make whether or not sizing information for a different company was used and put a note in the order letting me know if it was.
 If an order is placed using sizing for a different company and there's no note stating such I won't know to convert the sizing and the splints you receive will not fit.

 The company therapists most frequently measure for is The Silver Ring Splint Company, which uses a proprietary sizing system that does not work with any other splint company.
 Due to how their splints are made they fit much differently and require two sizes-one for the top ring and one for the bottom ring.
 This does not translate well to other splint types and frequently causes issues with fit.
-Unless there is a very strong taper to the fingers as shown in the pictures on the sizing page, two sizes should not be used for my splints-they should be measured directly around the joint. or may come.
-Never measure around the phalanx, the splint will not fit over the joint if you do.
+Unless there is a very strong taper to the fingers as shown in the pictures on the sizing page, two sizes should not be used for my splints-they should be measured directly around the joint.
+Never measure around the phalanx, the splint will come out too small if you do.

 And Lastly, a Note About Processing Times...

-Please keep in mind that while I make every effort to get orders out as quickly as possible I'm just one person, and there's only so many hours in the day.
-EDS is a difficult and often unpredictable condition to live with, and there is always the potential for an acute injury or severe flare that prevents me from being able to work efficiently (or sometimes at all), especially with the new Hashimoto's diagnosis that I have to learn my triggers for and how to manage.
-For the time being I'm working solo due to my inability to keep consistent hours, so it's just me handling every aspect of the business.
-I'm doing my best and giving it everything I have, but over the next few months as I work towards getting my health stabilized it's likely that there will be occasional delays and struggles keeping up on messaging (especially with the glitches the web host has failed to resolve since they first started over a year ago).
-Once things are settled again I'll be able to hire help and have plans ready to move the site to a platform that will better suit my needs.
-And work like it should...
+Please keep in mind that while I make every effort to get orders out as quickly as possible I'm just one person, who is struggling through serious health issues.
+For the time being I'm working solo due to my inability to keep consistent days/hours, so it's just me handling every aspect of the business.
+I'm doing my best and giving it everything I have, but for now as I work towards getting my health stabilized it's likely that there will be delays and difficulty keeping up on messaging (especially with the glitches the web host has failed to resolve since they first started over a year ago), as well as occasional delays getting orders dropped off at the post office.
+I'm too rural for mail service, so orders have to be physically taken to the post office and sometimes leaving the house just isn't possible for me.
+For the last few months without my thyroid meds has left me unable to drive safely due to the blurred vision, cognitive impairment, and fatigue.
+Once things are settled again I'll be able to hire help and have plans ready to move the site to a platform that will better suit my needs, but in the meantime I have to work with what I have.